 Select the Notifications menu in the upper right corner of your Dashboard, where the list of Failure, Warning, and Success actions is displayed, including a detailed description for each action.

-Select the '>' button next to the required notification to view the "Alerts" page, which displays the list of all the system alerts.
+Select the '>' button next to the required notification to view the "Alerts" page, which displays the entire list of system alerts.

 Click the Account Setting button in the upper right corner of the Dashboard and select one of the available options: